-- 11. Details of relevant request will be included on the agenda papers for the meeting of the council assembly. - 12.
-If the matter is not dealt with by the meeting, the matter shall be referred without debate to the relevant cabinet member who shall, after consideration, respond with an open reply to the sender. - 13.
+- 12. If the matter is not dealt with by the meeting, the matter shall be referred without debate to the relevant cabinet member who shall, after consideration, respond with an open reply to the sender. - 13.
 The cabinet member may invite relevant groups to actively participate before, during and after a themed meeting.